 Dennis Gaston Frederick Harriman (1920 – ) was a distinguished neuropathologist, first Lecturer and eventually Reader in Neuropathology in the University of Leeds.
 He qualified in Belfast in 1943 and then served in the RAMC from 1944-1947 in India.
 He published on a wide variety of subjects from Congenital Cystic Disease of the Lung in 1945 (PMID:20476330) to Muscle fibrillin deficiency in Marfan’s syndrome myopathy in 2003 (PMID:12700307).

-Brian Payne is a chemical pathologist who worked at St James’s – please see 1970 & 1977 entries above for further details about Brian including a recent image he kindly provided.
+Brian Payne was a chemical pathologist at St James’s – please see 1970 & 1977 entries above for further details about Brian including a recent image he kindly provided.

-Barry Walker was a consultant physician with the University of Leeds Department of Medicine at the time.
+Barry Walker was a consultant physician with the University of Leeds Department of Medicine.

 This was a very sad case of an Asian girl born at St Mary’s Maternity Hospital in Leeds.
 This report is of the first 2 years which she spent mostly in hospital.
 Ultimately she received much of her phototherapy at home with the cooperation of the Medical Physics Department.
 She died in teenage.
 Had she survived she would have received a liver transplant – pioneered by Thomas Starzl during the Sixties and Seventies but rapidly developed in the early Eighties when cyclosporin became available to prevent rejection.

 Dr Bill Arrowsmith was my Senior Registrar at the time.
 A very quiet kind doctor.
 When he started we discussed a project for him.
 He was keen to study use of surfactant in respiratory distressed infants.
 “That’ll never come to anything” I said – why not study Susie our girl with Crigler-Najjar syndrome – so he did.
-He always reminds me, with a wry smile, of how very important surfactants eventually became!
-Subsequently he was a consultant in Doncaster and for many years I did a combined Cystic Fibrosis clinic with him there every few months.
+He always reminds me, with a wry smile, of how very important surfactants became!
+He became a consultant in Doncaster and for many years I did a combined Cystic Fibrosis clinic with him there every few months.

-We published a follow-up report in 1983 described below for continuity –
+We published a follow-up report on Susan in 1983 described below –